kumardinesh21/kumardinesh21/README.md

 ## About Me

-I am **Dinesh Kumar**, pursuing my **Software Engineering degree** at DHA Suffa University.
-I am currently in the final year of my Bachelor's program.
-As of now, I am focused on **Back-End development** but still wish to explore many other fields ⚡
+I'm **Dinesh Kumar**, a final-year **Software Engineering** student at DHA Suffa University, specializing in **Back-End development**.
+While focused on mastering backend technologies, I'm also keen to explore other areas in software development⚡

 ## Let's Connect